The Early Birth Association is proud to offer a wide variety of help and support to the babies, families and staff on the TMBU and SCBU at PRH.

 We have also funded a CO2 monitor to help ensure the babies who are receiving help with their breathing have the correct blood gas levels.

-We have supplied phototherapy units to treat babies with jaundice, milk/feeding pumps, milk warmers and many other monitors, scanners and pieces of vital equipment.
+We have supplied phototherapy units to treat babies with jaundice, milk/feeding pumps, milk warmers, medicine infusion pumps and many other monitors, scanners and pieces of vital equipment.

 The local health authorities of East Sussex, Brighton & Hove and West Sussex pay for the service provided.
 However, high quality medical and nursing treatment is very expensive and donations are essential to help buy additional equipment that the units require.